+Social enterprises have formed an important part of the UK government policy agenda over the past 20 years.
+Teasdale (2012) provides an early discussion of the development of social enterprises in the UK.
 The scale and scope of social enterprises has increased in recent years in (part) response to gaps left in the provision of many goods and services following cuts to public services via government-imposed austerity programmes instituted in the aftermath of the global financial crisis.
-Social enterprises have emerged as a hybrid organisational form as the demarcations between the private, public, and non-profit sectors have eroded to become less distinct (Doherty et al. 2014).
-For the most part, social enterprises are SMEs, albeit there are some notable exceptions to this (Borzaga et al. 2020).
-Moreover, social enterprises can adopt one of several organisational forms including mutuals, cooperatives, limited liability partnerships, companies limited by guarantee with charitable status, and more recently (in the UK) so-called community interest companies
+Social enterprises have emerged as a hybrid organisational form as the demarcations between the private, public, and non-profit sectors have eroded to become less distinct (Doherty et al., 2014).
+Overall, successive UK governments have undertaken a variety of measures to support the development and sustainability of social enterprises (Phillips, 2006).
+More recently, the so-called Levelling Up agenda (Harrari & Ward, 2022; UK Government, 2022) presents an opportunity to inject more capital towards the social economy in the most left-behind communities.2